The West Coast Trail is one of Canada’s most iconic hiking trails.

 I would class the WCT as a challenging hiking trail.
-While not the hardest backpacking trail in British Columbia, the West Coast Trail is not one to take lightly.
+While not the hardest backpacking trail in British Columbia, the West Coast Trail is definitely not one to take lightly.

 80 to 100 people are evacuated from the West Coast Trail each season.
 That means that there is a rescue at least every two days.
 And in my experience, this statistic is absolutely true.

 Some of the rescues are related to fitness but most are the result of accidents – specifically slips, trips and falls on the slippery terrain.